shindinartyom/GiraffePython/Grimoire/README.md

 # Grimoire

 Grimoire is a book recommendation engine built with Python, FastAPI, Polars, and SQLite.
 It interacts with the Hardcover GraphQL API to build a localized database of readers and their book ratings, using mean-centered collaborative filtering to generate highly personalized recommendations.
+Frontend is written by AI.

 ## Features